 58. The gross rate used to discount expected future cash flows must, to the extent the benefits under the policy are contractually linked to the performance of the assets held, reflect the expected investment earnings applicable to the assets backing the benefit being valued.
-Otherwise, a discount rate (or rates) that the life company considers to be risk free, based on the current observable, objective rates that relate to the nature, structure and term of the future liability cash flows is to be used.
+Otherwise, a discount rate (or rates) that the life company considers to be risk-free, based on the current observable, objective rates that relate to the nature, structure and term of the future liability cash flows is to be used.
+The discount rate does not need to satisfy the definition of risk-free discount rate given in LPS 001.